ChrisKlug/web-dev-workshop/labs/lab20/lab20.md

     )
 ```

-Then locate the code where the order is saved to the database, and add a call to `metrics.AddOrder()` as soon as the order has been saved
+Then locate the code where the order is saved to the database, and add a call to `metrics.AddOrder()` as soon as the order has been saved.

 ```csharp
 ...